Student Writing Guide

 The standard writing and citation style manual used at Regent College is Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed.
 (2018).
 Turabian is a condensed version of the Chicago Manual of Style, 17th ed.
 (2017).
 Unless otherwise directed by a professor, students at Regent College are expected to follow Turabian.
 Individual professors may ask students to substitute another citation style (e.g., SBL).
 If in doubt, check with your professor or TA.

 When you are asked to write an essay or research paper you are expected to present a clear thesis statement (or position to defend) and then construct an argument in support of your thesis.
 A thesis statement summarizes the argument of the paper in a succinct, propositional sentence, and typically appears in the introductory paragraph of your paper.
 A thesis statement gives a guiding focus to your paper.
-Some characteristics of a good thesis statement include:
+Some characteristics of a good thesis statement are that it:

-- It makes a definite and limited assertion that needs to be explained and supported by further discussion.
+- Makes a definite and limited assertion that needs to be explained and supported by further discussion.

-- It shows the emphasis and indicates the methodology of your argument.
+- Shows the emphasis and indicates the methodology of your argument.

 - Shows awareness of difficulties and disagreements.